 After learning the basics of music theory, students learn how to analyze the harmony and melody of contemporary music and how to use this knowledge to create their own compositions and performances.
 In addition to weekly assignments, students will write at least one project a semester that they record with student project bands, collaborating with their fellow students, or at a MIDI workstation.

 There are four core (required) harmony courses at Berklee:

-First-semester placement is based on music placement test scores, taken during students' initial week at the college.
-Students who arrive at Berklee with extensive practical experience or study at another music school or a Berklee-affiliated international school may be placed in a higher level of harmony to start, but everyone who attends Berklee will have the benefit of some study in the Harmony Department.
+First-semester placement is based on how a student scores on a music placement test, which is taken during students' initial week at the college.
+Students who arrive at Berklee with extensive practical experience or study at another music school, including a Berklee-affiliated international school, may be placed in a higher level of harmony to start, but everyone who attends Berklee will have the benefit of some study in the Harmony Department.

 Besides the required four semesters of basic harmony, the department offers electives for those interested in furthering their studies: